milescook/acme-widgets/README.md

 `composer install`

 ## Running tests
+The test suite comprioses of:
+* **phpstan** - for symantics, code quality and basic error checking
+* **phpspec** - unit tests to allow for refactoring
+* **behat** - for ultimate acceptance criteria

 Run:

 `composer test`

 ...or, for a pretty layout:

 `./tests.sh`

+## Proving the solution
+The file [acme-widgets.feature](./features/acme-widgets.feature) shows the behavioural tests that prove the acceptance criteria is met.

 ## Integrating this library
 Ensure that only the service layer of this project is interacted with.
 To initialise the AcmeWidgetsService, you need a product catalogue repository that implements [Domain\Repository\ProductCatalogue\iProductCatalogueRepository](./src/Domain/Repository/ProductCatalogue/iProductCatalogueRepository.php).
 Optional are Delivery Rules and Offer Rules (also both repositories).